Information in this Post

 - We have a delivery point, and we know what that is, a delivery date for the project.

-Throughout our process we have got to know each other, you understand how we work, and the working relationship has been formed and we are always going to do what fits, what works and that you, our client, are clear about what to expect.
+Throughout our process we have got to know each other, you understand how we work, and the working relationship has been formed and we are always going to do what fits, what works and what you, your client, are clear about what to expect.

 This also allows a full scope of works to be understood, what will be in scope and what would be out of scope to avoid any surprises.